Jh0mpis/N-Body-Molecular-Dynamics-MHPC-Project/README.md

 The project can be run using a serial version, `OpenMPI` version, `OpenMP` version and a `OpenMPI + OpenMP` hybrid version and enable it using compilation flags.

-# Project folder architecture
+## Project folder architecture

-The location of the `main.c` file is in the root folder `./` along with the `CMakeList.txt`, the project is split in several modules, the source code is inside of `./src` folder while the header files are included in `./build`.
+The location of the `main.c` file is in the root folder `./` along with the `CMakeLists.txt`, the project is split in several modules, the source code is inside of `./src` folder while the header files are included in `./include`.
 The project includes some example data for testing the outputs, these examples are inside the `./examples` folder and the reference data is inside `./reference` folder.

 When you run the `cmake -S <source-fodler-path> -B <build-folder-path>`, will create a `./build` folder with the binary files, the executables are created inside `./build/bin` folder.